-**Please note: Unfortunately, Dr. Klump will not be accepting a graduate student for the fall 2019 admission class.
-But she is hoping to admit a student for fall 2020, so please consider applying then!
-Thank you!**
+**Please note: Dr. Klump hopes to accept a graduate student for the fall 2020 admission class.
+Please consider applying - thank you!**

 The Klump lab studies the etiology of eating disorders, including anorexia nervosa, bulimia nervosa, binge eating disorder, and subthreshold variations of these disorders.
 Our lab is interested in understanding developmental differences in genetic risk factors across adolescence and adulthood, with a particular focus on the role of gonadal hormones in programming and activating risk across development.